ahmedkhaled4219/Linux-Labs/README.md

 ### Copy a directory (permission for source directory and permissions for target
 ## parent directory)

+The minimum permission needed for source directory is : x The minimum permisssion needed for target directory is : wx

 ### Copy a file (permission for source file and and permission for target parent
 ### directory)

 ### Delete a file
+---

 ### Change to a directory
+x

 ### List a directory content (ls command)
+r

+rx for ls-l
 ### View a file content (more/cat command)
+r

 ### Modify a file content